 Culture Days has a growing library of community engagement and marketing resources.
 By engaging in the Culture Days network, cultural organizations across the country are learning together.
 More and more, many cultural groups are banding together in partnerships and Culture Days hubs to maximize promotions and offer innovative engagement opportunities.

-Culture Days participants surveyed, from across the country are very satisfied with their Culture Days experience.
+DID YOU KNOW?
+The majority, 98% of Culture Days participants surveyed, from across the country are very satisfied with their Culture Days experience.
 Three-quarters of participants (75%) said the activities they attended were new experiences.
 Over half (57%) were returning Culture Days attendees and 96% said they are likely to attend Culture Days again next year!